-- Postemergence (annual and perennial weeds): - Do not make more than 2 applications per year. - Do not apply more than 46.4 fluid ounces per acre per application. - Minimum spray interval between applications is 30 days. - · Postemergence (woody plants): - Do not make more than 1 application per year. - Do not apply more than 92.8 fluid ounces per acre per application. - Applications to non-cropland areas are not applicable to treatment of commercial timber or other plants being grown for sale or other commercial use, or for commercial seed production, or for research purposes.
+Postemergence (annual and perennial weeds):

+- Do not make more than 2 applications per year. - Do not apply more than 46.4 fluid ounces per acre per application. - Minimum spray interval between applications is 30 days.

+Postemergence (woody plants):

+- Do not make more than 1 application per year. - Do not apply more than 92.8 fluid ounces per acre per application.

+Applications to non-cropland areas do not include treatment of commercial timber or other plants being grown for sale or other commercial use, or for commercial seed production, or for research purposes.

-LO-VOL 6 contains 0.7 pound a.e. of 2,4-D per pint.
+BASE CAMP LV 6 contains 0.7 pounds a.e. of 2,4-D per pint.
 When tank mixing with products that contain 2,4-D, do not exceed a combined total of 4.0 pounds of a.e. per acre per year.